Rockin’ R Ranch History

 He built it, and they came.
 The first couple of years, guests consisted mainly of large youth groups and family reunions.
 Mona did all the cooking, cleaning, and everything else that needed to be done in the lodge.
 Burns did the marketing, activities, and of course farming and ranching, with the help of his sons.
 Burns knew he needed to expand even more.
 In 1988, they added on a wing to the west with a large main-floor recreation area, additional dining area, and second-floor conference room and large bathroom areas.
 They also extended the north wing to add a small owner’s apartment and two more guest rooms.
 And the guests continued to come.
 More rooms were needed.
 So, in 1995, the third-floor “bunk rooms” were divided into guest rooms and private bathrooms were added to all the rooms.
 A new addition to the lodge brought a game room, gift shop, a larger laundry work room, and more guest rooms.

-For the last almost 30 years, the Black family has welcomed people young and old from all over the world to their ranch.
+For the last 30 plus years, the Black family has welcomed people young and old from all over the world to their ranch.
 They’ve come as individuals experiencing an authentic cattle drive, honeymooning couples wanting an adventure, small families learning how to ride horses, large extended families spending quality time together at reunions, and youth groups enjoying the outdoor recreation opportunities.
 For many years, Burns always enjoyed entertaining them in the evenings with his guitar and beautiful tenor voice.

 We invite you to come experience the Great American West and witness for yourself what the Black Family has known for generations.